SkyeChen-28/sorcery-public/README.md

 ### Tips

 - It is helpful to regularly display the `board` and your `hand` throughout the game, at the start of every turn, and as frequently as you need it.

+For further details about this project's deliverables, criteria, and expectations; see the file `Sorcery.pdf`